-Personality tests are a great way to explore different aspects of who you are, and uncover layers you perhaps hadn't recognized about yourself before.
+Personality tests are a great way to explore different aspects of who you are and uncover layers you perhaps hadn't recognized about yourself before.

-Free Myers-Brigg Personality Tests
+Pros of Personality Tests

-Myers-Briggs is a widely respected and popular personality assessment tool -- first used in the 1940s, the test was developed by Katharine Cook Briggs and her daughter, Isabel Briggs Myers.
-Initially inspired by Jung's personality theory, the Myers-Briggs test conveniently separates people into 16 categories of personalities, providing each person with a four-letter acronym.
+Myers-Briggs is a widely respected and popular personality assessment tool — first used in the 1940s, the test was developed by Katharine Cook Briggs and her daughter, Isabel Briggs Myers.
+Initially inspired by Carl Jung's personality theory, the Myers-Briggs test conveniently separates people into 16 categories of personalities, providing each person with a four-letter acronym.

 The following four tests are broad-stroke indicators of who you are, using inspiration from Myers-Briggs.
 Among other things, the tests cover your communication styles, your strengths and weaknesses, your desires and ambitions, how you see the world, and how people perceive you.

-Free Disc Personality Tests
+2. DISC Personality Tests